Supassrathip Akkrathaweepatch

-Supassara Thanachat (สุภัสรา ธนชาต; born 29 April 1995), nicknamed Kao (เก้า), is a Thai actress and model.
+Supassrathip Akkrathaweepatch (สุภัสสราทิพ อัครทวีพัชร์; born 29 April 1995), formerly Supassara Thanachat (สุภัสสรา ธนชาต), nicknamed Kao (เก้า), is a Thai actress and model.
 She gained widespread recognition for her role as Sprite in the hit television series Hormones (2013).
 After beginning her career with TV Thunder and later signing with Channel 3, she became a freelance artist in 2022.

 Early life and education

-Supassara was born in Bangkok, Thailand.
+Supassrathip was born in Bangkok, Thailand.
 In terms of education, she completed her primary education at Tiwpaingam School, lower secondary education at St. Francis Xavier Convent School, and upper secondary education at Samsen Wittayalai School (English Program).
 During her study, she was a Samsen Star of Class 57 or Saiyut Class.
 She graduated with a bachelor's degree in economics from Kasetsart University, majoring in Entrepreneurial Economics (International Program).

 Career

-Supassara began her acting career with appearances in various television shows and is best known for her breakthrough role as Sprite in the popular teen drama Hormones: The Series, which aired from 2013.
+Supassrathip began her acting career with appearances in various television shows and is best known for her breakthrough role as Sprite in the popular teen drama Hormones: The Series, which aired from 2013.
 Her portrayal of a complex and free-spirited character dealing with personal and social issues garnered significant attention and praise, making her a household name in Thailand.
 She continued her role in the subsequent seasons of the series.